frdwhite24/avinet-back/README.md

 - ??
 A user can record their flights using GPS on their phone or by uploading the correct file and then can see the route on an embedded map for each flight ??
+- Notifications for users if someone follows them or likes/comments on a flight.
+Implement the structure for this.
+- Mark favourites/starred locations for easy future use in the saving of flights. i.e. Pluckley Wood for routes out of Headcorn.